-Students should follow the calendar of the school in which he/she is teaching in his/her professional semester, being present at the school all day, each scheduled day of the experience.
+Students should follow the calendar of the school in which they are teaching in their professional semester, being present at the school all day, each scheduled day of the experience.

-From time to time, teacher candidates become ill and may need to stay home.
-In such situations, the teacher candidate should text or phone the cooperating teacher as soon as possible.
+If a teacher candidate becomes ill and needs to stay home, the teacher candidate should text or phone the cooperating teacher as soon as possible.
 In addition, the absence should be logged in the MLC Portal (Attendance > Schedule Field Exp Absence).
 When the absence is submitted, an email notification is sent to the cooperating teacher, school administrator, and college supervisor.

-At other times, teacher candidates may need to be excused for medical appointments, funerals, etc. The candidate should request an excused absence in advance of the day.
-The request is made through the Portal (Attendance > Schedule Field Exp Absence).
+If a teacher candidate needs to be excused for a medical appointment or a funeral, the candidate should request an excused absence in advance of the day.
+The request is made through the MLC Portal (Attendance > Schedule Field Exp Absence).
 When the request is approved, an email notification is sent to the cooperating teacher, school administrator, and the candidate.